Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 For those of you looking for a good single-serve coffee system that is packed full of functions and features and you have a fairly decent budget, I highly recommend you take a look at the Cuisinart SS-10.

 The Cuisinart SS-10 is completely programmable, all via the easy-to-read backlit LCD screen.
 It’s also worth mentioning that the Cuisinart has the largest water tank out of all of the machines listed, which means less refilling and more time brewing.

 K-cups are utilized in this coffeemaker, but the good news is that you don’t have to be locked into a limited range of brands because you’re also able to use a reusable K-cup so you can grind and use your favorite coffee beans.

 Things to Consider Before You Part with Your Money

-Before you run out and buy a new personal coffee maker there are a few things you should be aware of, this could be the deciding factor for some of you whether a personal coffee maker is the right choice for you.
+Before you run out and buy a new personal coffee maker, there are a few things you should be aware of, and this could be the deciding factor for some of you whether a personal coffee maker is a good choice for you.

-Even though the best personal coffee makers are super convenient that convenience comes at a price.
-Below are two disadvantages of owning a 1-cup coffee maker that I can currently think of.
+Even though single-serve coffee makers are super convenient, that convenience does come at a price.
+Below are two disadvantages of owning a 1-cup coffee maker vs. a regular coffee brewer.

-- If you drink a lot of coffee (multiple cups throughout the day) then a personal coffee maker can cost you a lot more when compared to regular coffee machines.
-This it because most of the best personal coffee makers use coffee pods vs. loose coffee found in other single cup coffee makers.
-With an assortment pack of coffee pods sometimes costing in the region of $20 the cost of making coffee at home quickly adds up.
+If you drink a lot of coffee, then a personal coffee maker can cost you a lot more when compared to regular auto-drip coffee machines.
+Most popular personal coffee makers use coffee pods rather than ground coffee found.

-- Because the best 1-cup coffee makers tend to use coffee pods you will always be limited in your choice of coffees.
-Sure the selection of coffee pod flavors is growing by-the-day, but with other coffee makers you have to option to use hundreds of different types of ground coffee brought from stores and online.
+Sure, the selection of coffee pod flavors is growing by the day, but with other coffee makers that don’t use pods, you have to option to use hundreds of different types of ground and whole-bean coffee.